 What’s to see in Farringdon and the surrounding areas?
 If you are looking for a scenic day out, then the adjacent Silksworth Park to the area’s North East is an excellent choice.
 Built on the site of a former colliery, the park consists now of two artificial lakes, rolling green hills, forests and beautiful wildlife including swans.
 In addition to that, one also may trace the route of the former Hetton Colliery Railway.
 Situated in between Farringdon and Gilley Law in a single footpath known locally as “The Line”- this route once hosted one of the oldest commercial railways in history, designed by George Stephenson.

-On a historical note, one may contemplate the history of the Farringdon estate by visiting and walking along the site of the former hall, hamlet and farm situated on Anthony Road.
+On a historical note one may contemplate the history of the Farringdon estate by visiting and walking along the site of the former hall, hamlet and farm situated on Anthony Road, which our first blue plaque was installed on in late 2021.
+We promise there are more changes to come.
 Observe how a settlement dating back to the 14th century was once centered upon this area and how the remnants of medieval and agricultural life have been morphed into a modern housing state.

 In addition, don’t miss out on hospitality.
 The Dolphin Pub and Hotel, located on Avonmouth Road, has won Sunderland’s Pub of the Year award 5 times in a row.